 Even in the middle of the pandemic with most of the school year being virtual, Abington Heights students created art.
-This year’s fourth annual “Our Town” Student Art Show was held virtually on March 28.
-The art show was begun five years ago by Shirley Wagner Eagen and Dorothy O’Connor who wanted to encourage young artists to continue their interest in the arts.
+Last year’s fourth annual “Our Town” Student Art Show was held virtually on March 28.
+The art show was begun six years ago by Shirley Wagner Eagen and Dorothy O’Connor who wanted to encourage young artists to continue their interest in the arts.

 Entries this year included